bri25yu/Perceptron/README.md

 # Perceptron
-This is a basic ground-up OCR for digits 0-9.
+This is a basic OCR for digits 0-9 built from scratch.
 The data is not included, and must be in a text file (for now).